movementlabsxyz/movement-hack-temp/src/ch05-03-generics-intro.md

 }
 ```

-Here, `clone_box` can duplicate any box with contents that have the copy ability, thanks to generics.
+Here, `clone_box` can duplicate any box with contents that have the `copy` ability.
+This is called using generics to constrain abilities.

 ## References and Borrow Checking